82-unit apartment building would replace longtime Minneapolis restaurant on Nicollet Avenue

 Though other parts of city have more available apartments than renters, Kingfield is underserved and hasn't seen any significant multifamily construction in decades.

-Gese has two other projects in the city under construction including KOLO, a 41-unit building he’s codeveloping at 36th and Bryant Avenue South.
-The other is Linden Flats, another 41-unit rental building at 44th and Beard in the Linden Hills neighborhood.
+Gese has two other projects in the city under construction, including KOLO, a 41-unit building he's codeveloping at W. 36th Street and S. Bryant Avenue.
+The other is Linden Flats, another 41-unit rental building at W. 44th Street and S. Beard Avenue in the Linden Hills neighborhood.

 "I like the more boutique-style buildings," he said.
 "It's more appealing to me personally, they fit into these neighborhoods better."